Gravitational Wave Probe of Singlet-Doublet Dark Matter Induced Radiative Neutrino Mass: Lepton Sector Constraints

 \section{Lepton Sector Constraints}

-It is evident from the discussion from the previous section that leptonic sector in the model provides interesting phenomenologies.
-In this section we lay down the relevant effects from the leptonic sector.
+It is evident from the discussion in the previous section that the leptonic sector in the model provides interesting phenomenologies.
+In this section, we lay down the relevant effects from the leptonic sector.